Enhancement of crossed Andreev reflection in a superconducting ladder connected to normal metal leads: Discussion

-\noi {\it Discussion:} We have primarily studied a one-dimensional superconductor side-coupled to another one dimensional superconductor.
-However, in reality, long-range superconducting order is not possible in purely one dimension.
-This limitation can be overcome by a proximate superconductor~(pr-SC) in contact with the one-dimensional quantum wire.
-Also, the Fermi energy and chemical potential in the SC are assumed to be maintained at a particular value, which means that a steady state current flows into the SC and the SC is grounded via a grounding electrode.
+We have primarily studied a one-dimensional superconductor side-coupled to another one dimensional superconductor having a superconducting phase different from the first superconductor.
+However, long-range superconducting order is not possible in purely one dimension.
+This limitation can be overcome by a proximate higher dimensional superconductor in contact with the one-dimensional quantum wire.
+Also, the Fermi energy and chemical potential in the SC are assumed to be maintained at particular values, which means that a steady state current flows into the SC and the SC is grounded via a grounding electrode.